Causes of Erectile Dysfunction in Men

 Smoking and vaping introduce toxins that damage blood vessel lining, reduce nitric oxide, and limit blood flow necessary for an erection.
 Long-term tobacco or nicotine use is a leading modifiable risk, and the vascular injury is one of the Causes of Erectile Dysfunction in Men when arteries cannot deliver sufficient blood.
 Quitting improves circulation, and addressing nicotine dependence can restore erectile function for many men.

 Lifestyle causes of erectile dysfunction are often overlooked, yet habits such as smoking, poor diet, and lack of exercise significantly impact sexual performance.
-Improving these areas can lead to noticeable improvements in erectile function.
+Improving these areas can lead to noticeable improvements in erectile function and is often recommended for those looking for how to fix erectile dysfunction naturally.

 Alcohol use and recreational drugs

 Alcohol is a depressant that blunts nervous system signals and lowers testosterone with chronic use, which contributes to sexual dysfunction.
-Recreational stimulants and opioids also impair libido and performance, and these lifestyle choices rank among the Causes of Erectile Dysfunction in Men when they become frequent.
+Recreational stimulants and opioids also impair libido and performance, and these lifestyle choices are common contributors when they become frequent.
 Reducing use or seeking treatment for substance use often improves outcomes, and choosing safer coping strategies supports sexual health.

 Prescription medications linked to ED

 Many common drugs, including certain blood pressure medications, antidepressants, and antihistamines, list erectile dysfunction as a side effect.
-When medication is suspected, discuss alternatives with your clinician, because altering therapy can reverse one of the reversible Causes of Erectile Dysfunction in Men.
+When medication is suspected, discuss alternatives with your clinician, because altering therapy can reverse one of the reversible causes.
 The table below compares common culprits and their typical effects.

 Certain medications that cause erectile dysfunction include antidepressants, blood pressure drugs, and antihistamines.
 Identifying these side effects early allows for adjustments that may restore normal function.